 a way for our family to share the pesticide and chemical-free apples in

 the orchard behind our home.
-For the 2016 season we have available pick
+We have available pick

 your own organic apples, potatoes, pumpkins, pole beans, some corn, a